TOKIO-V2/TOKIO-V2/README.md

 ---
-Hello, my name is Alberto, i am 22 years old and I am currently studying programming around web development, although I already have some experience in the programming sector.
-I am working on improving my coding and trying every day to find new knowledge that can help me improve in this world.
-I am open to joining projects and accepting advice and suggestions from this world.
+Hi, my name is Alberto.
+I'm 23 years old and currently studying cybersecurity, although I already have some programming experience in the Full Stack web development sector.
+I'm working to improve my programming and trying to acquire new knowledge every day to help me improve in this field.
+I'm open to participating in projects and accepting advice and suggestions.
 Thank you!

 ### Contact me
 - My email is albertohernandezgaleote6@gmail.com